pkkm/ido-sort-mtime/README.md

 	(setq ido-sort-mtime-tramp-files-at-end nil)

-(Checking modification time for TRAMP files is not yet supported.)
+(Checking modification time for TRAMP files is not supported.)

+To display . at the beginning of the list, use:

+    (setq ido-sort-mtime-dot-at-beginning t)

 See also: `M-x customize-group RET ido-sort-mtime RET`.